GemmaKit

 Bearer + CORS

-Optional local bearer-token enforcement and configurable CORS for embedding the runtime in a webview-bearing app or a sibling local web tool.
+Optional local bearer-token enforcement and configurable CORS for React Native, Electron, Ionic, Capacitor, Cordova, Tauri, and sibling local web tools.

 05 / licence